cantaloupe-project/cantaloupe/README.md

 8. Tag the release: `git tag -a v{version} -m 'Tag v{version}'`
 9. git push --tags
 10. Add the `.zip` archive and change log info to the release tag on GitHub
-11. Deploy the updated website using `build/deploy_website.rb`
+11. Deploy the updated website (usually not necessary for bugfix releases)
-12. Append `-SNAPSHOT` to the version in `pom.xml` and commit this change
-13. Close the release's GitHub milestone
+12. Close the release's GitHub milestone

 ## License